Tomorrow (Silverchair song): Appearances in other media

 "Tomorrow" was used in "The Mystery of Morning Wood", an episode on season six of Beavis and Butt-head, in 1995.
 At the start of the episode the two main characters are singing Boston's "More Than a Feeling", then concluded that the song was stupid and ended by stating how the video fails to disturb them.
-The song was also released as downloadable content for the video games Guitar Hero World Tour in 2009, Rock Band in 2010, and Rocksmith 2014 in 2014.
+The version of "Tomorrow" included on Frogstomp appeared on the ARIA Awards 20th Anniversary compilation in 2006.